Rajasekhar22/M2_Motor_Control_Using_Temperature/3_Implementation/README.md

 ##  Implementation

-* Source code is attached in SRC folder.
+* main.c code is attached in SRC folder.
 * Header files are atteched in inc folder.